-The Napu'u Water Inc. Board of Directors meets regularly and welcomes your participation.
+The NWI's Board of Directors meets regularly and welcomes your participation.
 The meeting dates are available to you on the NWI website, www.napuuwater.com, or by contacting the administrator/coordinator for NWI at 808-325-2314 or admin@napuuwater.com.
 In addition, the NWI annual meeting held in the last quarter of the year is an excellent time to meet the Board of Directors and learn about the status of your water company.